 Spring, summer, autumn or winter there is always something worth seeing in our grounds.
 Snowdrops, camellias, daffodils and bluebells in spring give way to rhododendrons and azaleas in May and June.
 Later in the summer the long grasses make for a wonderful contrast with the almost flawless lawns.
 Autumn is of course the time for a spectacular display of yellows, reds and browns as leaves turn before falling.
 The third week in October is usually the peak time for autumn colours.

-Gliffaes is well know for its magnificent specimen trees some of which are over 300 years old.
+Gliffaes is well known for its magnificent specimen trees some of which are over 300 years old.

 A visit to the National Botanic Garden of Wales (about an hour away) can be combined with a trip to the wonderful gardens of Aberglasney.
 Through out the spring and summer many local gardens are open as part of National Gardens Scheme.
 (The lunches at Aberglasney are better!)